Rome.us

 Ponte Sisto Bridge in Trastevere in Rome

-As we talked about earlier, Trastevere area resides on Janiculum hill and is the most authentic of all Roman quartiers.
+As we talked about earlier, the Trastevere area resides on Janiculum hill and is the most authentic of all Roman quartiers.

 Although, just having walked through its tiny streets will tell you a lot of what the Roman quartier used to look like in the past, you might consider stopping by some of the most prominent points of Trastevere district